a2e-mmc/docs/docs/index.rst

 ***CURRENTLY UNDER CONSTRUCTION***

-This documentation describes ongoing work at the National Renewable Energy Laboratory (NREL) in mesoscale-to-microscale coupling (MMC).
-These docs should provide a good starting point for performing high-fidelity MMC wind-plant simulations using the WRF/SOWFA mesoscale/microscale solvers.
+This documentation describes ongoing work on the Atmosphere to Electrons (A2e) mesoscale-microscale coupling (MMC) project.
+These docs will provide overviews of the numerical models utilized within the MMC project, information for running various case studies (including model setups, auxiliary input, pre- and post-processing code, and assessment notebooks), and general python utilities that have been developed within this project.

 .. toctree::
    :maxdepth: 3